TerminalsandCoffee/terraform-associate-study/04–Advanced-Terraform-Features.md

+# 04 - Advanced Terraform Features

-## 04-Advanced-Terraform-Features.md
+## Learning Objectives
+- Understand Terraform workspaces for environment management.
+- Learn how to use data sources to query existing infrastructure.
+- Understand provisioners and when to use them.
+- Practice with workspaces, data sources, and provisioners through hands-on examples.

+---

-### 1. Workspaces – Managing Multiple Environments
+## 1. Workspaces – Managing Multiple Environments

 **Concept:**
 Workspaces in Terraform allow you to use the same configuration for multiple environments (like dev, stage, and prod) without duplicating code.
 Each workspace maintains its own state file, meaning the same config can manage separate resources across different environments.